missionpinball/mpf-docs/game_logic/players/index.rst

 There's a :doc:`/player_vars/index` which lists the default player variables that MPF creates and uses.

-You can alos create your own player variables which can be called anything you want and can store anything you want.
+You can also create your own player variables which can be called anything you want and can store anything you want.
 You can use them to track player's progress through the game, how many loops they've made, how many pop bumper hits they have, etc. See the :doc:`/config/player_vars` documentation for details and